pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 With C++11 the rule of three becomes the rule of five as we should also define the move constructor and the move assignment operator but I omit that for the sake of simplicity and brevity.

 The main disadvantage of this method is that we have to write a lot of code to obtain the correct behavior.
+But this is the idiomatic way to encapsulate a low-level resource and follow [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).

 # Second solution: RAII

-Another solution is to ensure the destructor is empty by, for instance, using only attributes that follows [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
+Another solution is to ensure the destructor is empty by, for instance, using only attributes that follows RAII (standard containers, `std::string`s, smart pointers, a file stream, etc.).

 In our case, for `A`, we could use a smart pointer instead of a plain one: